On this page

 Notification must be by completion of a CHED-P in IPAFFS.
 IPAFFS Import of products, animals, food and feed system (IPAFFS) – GOV.UK (www.gov.uk) is an IT platform operated by DEFRA that must be used to generate the CHED-P. Guidance notes on how to complete the CHED-P in IPAFFS can be found here.

-Please double-check CHED-Ps are fully and accurately completed.
-Arranging for amendments to be made is time-consuming and causes delay.
+Please double-check your CHED-Ps are fully and accurately completed.
+Arranging for amendments to be made is time-consuming and causes delay to your consignment and others.

 Keeping your IPAFFS login confidential